 It's vital that you know in advance what format the video interview will take, as the two main types are very different experiences.

 - Live - this is similar to a regular face-to-face interview.
-You'll speak to the interviewer (or panel of interviewers) in real-time over a video connection using a service such as Skype or Google Hangouts.
+You'll speak to the interviewer (or panel of interviewers) in real-time over a video connection using a service such as Skype or Zoom.
 Live videos enable employers to recreate the traditional interview format without requiring the candidate to travel to their office, meaning they can recruit from anywhere in world.
 Try to treat the conversation as you would an interview at the employer's offices and build a rapport with the interviewer.

 - Pre-recorded - this is a much less personal experience as you won't be speaking to a real person.
 You'll be presented with pre-recorded or even written questions on screen, and then you'll have to record your answer on video, often to a time limit.
 This helps employers who have lots of candidates, as they can simply watch your answers later at a time that suits them - but it can be awkward if you aren't used to recording yourself.
 This makes practice even more important.
 On the plus side, you will be able to do the interview at a time of your choosing up to a set deadline.

 Choose your location